SNAP-8

 Muscle Activity Reduction: With reduced neurotransmitter signaling, expression muscles (frontalis, orbicularis oculi, corrugator) contract with less force.
 Over time, reduced muscle contractions lead to softening of dynamic wrinkles.

 Safe Topical Delivery: Unlike Botox which is injected and causes temporary paralysis, SNAP-8 provides a dose-dependent, reversible modulation.
-Effects are cumulative with twice-daily application over 4–8 weeks.
+Effects are cumulative with twice-daily application over 4 to 8 weeks.

 Benefits